 Don’t shy away from the freezer aisle

 If you don’t have access to the cream of the crop in fresh veggies, you can rest easy swapping in frozen veggies next time you’re cooking dinner.
-(Check out the frozen produce that’s better than fresh.)
 “Frozen veggies are usually frozen at their peak ripeness, so you can be sure they contain their highest nutrient content,” says Amy Margulies, a registered dietitian in Chicago.
 “Most frozen veggies don’t have added sodium as a preservative so they’re a great way to consume them at their peak.”

 Sous-vide cooking—in which foods are cooked while vacuum-sealed—is becoming increasingly trendy, and emerging research shows it may have nutritional advantages for certain foods.
 “For example, a recent study showed higher content of minerals like zinc, iron, potassium, and copper in cereals and legumes prepared in sous-vide methods compared to traditional cooking methods,” says Janeiro.

 Once upon a time it was considered a must to pre-soak beans.
 What we’re learning is that oligosaccharides, a type of carbohydrate found in beans, are mostly lost when you soak them, Margulies says.
 “Oligosaccharides are an energy source for some of good bacteria in the large intestine,” she says.
 “Without them, consuming the beans would not aid in promoting the growth of healthy bacteria in our guts.”
 (Read about some surprising benefits—and drawbacks—of beans.)

 Spice up your meats